 BAE Systems is working as part of the Dreadnought Alliance, alongside partners Rolls-Royce and the Submarine Delivery Agency, to deliver the Dreadnought programme.

-The Dreadnought Class will replace the existing Barrow-built Vanguard fleet when they begin to enter service in the early 2030s.
+The Dreadnought Class will replace the existing Barrow-built Vanguard fleet and will be the Royal Navy’s biggest, most powerful and technically advanced submarines when they begin to enter service in the early 2030s.

 The accommodation unit from the first-of-class Dreadnought submarine.

-BAE Systems is building the fleet of four submarines, with each one measuring more than the length of three Olympic-sized swimming pools, while being the first submarines to have mixed crews, along with 'day' and 'night' lighting and a host of technological innovations.
+BAE Systems is building the fleet of four submarines, with each one measuring 153.6 metres long, more than the length of three Olympic-sized swimming pools.
+Dreadnought is the first Royal Navy submarine to have mixed crews so has been designed with separate male and female crew quarters.
+It has also been designed with 'day' and 'night' lighting and a host of technological innovations.

-The submarines will continue to provide the Continuous At Sea Deterrent, the United Kingdom’s ultimate guarantee of security.
+The submarines will continue to provide the Continuous At Sea Deterrent, the country’s ultimate guarantee of security.
 Operation Relentless has been on patrol every day since 1969.

-9,500 employees work for BAE Systems Submarines on the Dreadnought and Astute submarine programmes.
-Recruitment continues with experienced hires, apprentices and graduates needed for roles in manufacturing, engineering, operations and project management.
+Approximately 10,000 people work on the Dreadnought and Astute submarine programmes at the Company’s Barrow site.
+Recruitment continues with experienced hires, apprentices and graduates needed for a wide range of roles including manufacturing, engineering, operations and project management.